Feedback-MPPI: Fast Sampling-Based MPC via Rollout Differentiation -- Adios low-level controllers: Applications

 In the simulation, we ask the robot to track a set of linear velocity references (between $0$, $0.5$ m/s) over a randomly generated rough terrain while being subject to random disturbances (between $\pm 5$ Nm).
 For this task, the cost function is designed to track a desired velocity reference (linear and angular) while maintaining a desired posture (height, roll, and pitch of the robot).
 This is achieved by incorporating a weighted quadratic state error plus a regularization term for the GRF (gravity compensation)

 The control inputs (GRFs) are sampled using linear splines and are clipped to enforce friction cone constraints for non-slipping conditions \cite{Turrisi2024}.

 We run F-MPPI at 50Hz, and compare its performance to standard MPPI at three different control frequencies, 50Hz, 80Hz, and 100Hz.
+We selected 50Hz as base frequency to be consistent with the real quadrotor experiments in Sect.\ref{sec:quadrotor_exp}, where such frequency is limited by the onboard hardware, and to simulate the use of a similar, less powerful, embedded system.
+Then, we progressively increased the MPPI frequency to reflect the fact that the increased computational cost of F-MPPI relatively decreases the maximum control frequency for a given computational budget.
 In all cases, we sample 5000 parameters, bringing the computational complexity of F-MPPI to $3$~ms per run, while that of MPPI to $2$~ms. Our goal is to show that utilizing the MPPI gains brings benefits to the final performance of the system, even when accounting for a decrease in the control frequency due to the additional computations.
 In all cases, a low-level controller that runs at 500Hz maps the GRFs to joint torques via a simple Jacobian mapping (see \cite{Turrisi2024}).
 When F-MPPI is used, this mapping consistently relies on GRFs updated at the same rate (500Hz), leveraging the gains calculated at a lower frequency by our algorithm.

 The final results, which report the Mean Absolute Errors over 50 trials, are shown in Fig.~\ref{fig:results_quadruped}.
-F-MPPI, computed at 50 Hz, remains competitive even against an MPPI running two times faster ($100$~Hz).
+F-MPPI, computed at 50 Hz, remains competitive even against an MPPI running two times faster ($100$~Hz), and outperforms MPPI running at a similar computational budget ($80$~Hz).